8r14z/coding-interview-prep/README.md

 ```
 Child node means a node put later on DFS.
 For example DFS put `a` to the tree, and later `d`, a->d is a shortcut in the tree

+There is no forward edge in un-directed graph as the time a node is reached it's can to back to it's ascendant node directly :) (there is no direct to constraint this)

 **WARNING** Memorized the visited node to avoid duplication and wrong result...on undirected graph or directed graph with cycle

 ```python